 With the dry winter months comes dry winter skin, and for those who already have this type of skin, it can sometimes feel unbearable.
 While lotions do help, they won’t work their best if your soap is leaving your skin drier than before you showered.
-That’s why it’s just as important to be using a moisturizing body wash.
-But there are hundreds of options out there all claiming to do the same thing.
+That’s why it’s important to use a moisturizing body wash that hydrates your skin and can help soothe other issues that can irritate dry skin even further.

 Dr. Levy is a board certified dermatologist practicing in NYC and Westport, Connecticut.
 She has expertise in treating inflammatory skin conditions like acne, rosacea, eczema, and psoriasis.
 She has an interest in skincare and takes a personalized approach to all of her patients.